* Archive page for historical reference only. This page is no longer being actively updated *

-Gap Inc is America's biggest clothing retailer, currently offering distinctive casual clothing through three main retail brands of The Gap, Banana Republic and Old Navy.
-It announced plans to split into two separate companies during 2019.
+Gap Inc is America's biggest clothing retailer, offering distinctive casual clothing through three main retail banners of The Gap, Banana Republic and Old Navy, supported by a collection of mostly online brands.
 In the 1990s, the Gap brand gradually conquered the globe, eclipsing more established manufacturers such as Levi's with its stylish but affordable designs.
 Between 1996 and 1999 revenues and net income both doubled as the group extended its format into new brands and new territories.
 Buoyed up with its own success, the store arguably lost sight of its core values, and an attempt to move further upmarket led to sharp falls in performance from 2000 onwards.
 A return to basics at the Gap brand prompted a brief recovery in 2003 and 2004 before sales went into another sharp decline from 2005.
 Repeated attempts to regain momentum have met with only short-lived recovery.
 The group continues to deliver flat performance and it was toppled as the world's biggest clothing company by both Inditex and H&M. Conditions have remained challenging, especially at core chain The Gap, which has been steadily eclipsed by more mass-market Old Navy, now the group's biggest brand by far, accounting for more than half of US sales.
 Other retail launches - such as Forth & Towne and Piperlime - have come and gone without adding significantly to revenues.
-The longest-lasting has been women's fitness brand Athleta, now predicted to reach $1bn in sales in 2020.
-The newest is online-only men's sportswear brand Hill City, launched in 2018.
-The group's prolonged weakness has led to a revolving door of divisional managers and marketers over the past decade.
-Art Peck replaced Glenn Murphy as CEO in 2015; Robert Fisher, son of the group's original founders, is non-executive chairman.
-In 2019, the company will celebrate the 50th anniversary of the Gap brand, launched in 1969 in San Francisco by Don and Doris Fisher.
-By the beginning of that year, there were 3,666 stores in 43 countries.
-Group revenues for ye 2019 were $16.6bn, with net income of $1.0bn.
-Old Navy contributed sales of $7.8bn, Gap $5.2bn and Banana Republic $2.5bn.
-North America accounted for almost 88% of combined revenues; what was at one time a sizeable international retail footprint has been scaled down significantly since 2016.
+The longest-lasting of these has been women's fitness brand Athleta, whose sales topped $1bn for the first time in 2020.
+Several other brands have come and gone.
+In recent years, men's sportswear brand Hill City, launched in 2018, shuttered two years later in the wake of the Covid pandemic.
+Children's brand Janie & Jack was acquired in 2019 but sold again in 2021.
+Affordable designer brand Intermix, acquired in 2012, was sold in 2021 to private equity following a strategic review.
+A plan to split into two companies, separating faster-growing Old Navy from the other brands, was announced in 2019 and then abandoned the following year when Old Navy too suffered declines in performance.
+There was attempt to boost performance through a partnership with mercurial rap entrepreneur Kanye West, but that Yeezy Gap line, launched in late 2021, has had little impact on sales.
+Prolonged weakness has also led to a revolving door of divisional managers and marketers over the past decade.
+The latest of several departures was Sonia Syngal, group CEO for a little over two years until 2022.
+What was at one time a sizeable international retail footprint has been scaled down significantly since 2016.
+By the beginning of 2022, there were 3,399 stores in 40 countries, but the group has been steadily transferring international outlets, most recent all its operations in Europe, to franchise partners.
+Group revenues for ye 2022 were $16.7bn, with net income of $256m.
+That represented a solid recovery from Covid lockdowns, but sales growth otherwise remains weak.
+Old Navy contributed sales of $9.1bn in ye 2022, Gap $4.1bn, Banana Republic $2.0bn and Athleta $1.4bn.
+The US alone accounted for 85% of combined revenues and Canada for another 7.5%.

 Which agencies handle advertising for Gap Inc?
 Find out more from the Adbrands Account Assignments database